ordina-jworks/ordina-jworks.github.io/_posts/2017-10-01-Testing-angular-with-karma.md

 In other words, not all functions offered by the class that's being mocked have be listed, only the ones actually being used.
 >Also note that in the providers list, we have to use `useValue` instead of `useClass` since `jasmine.createSpyObj` already returns an instance.

-Using `spyOn` isn't needed, a spy object is already being spied upon and you can call the `toHaveBeenCalled` and `toHaveBeenCalledWith` functions on them.
+Using `spyOn` isn't needed, a spy object is already being spied upon (hence the name) and you can call the `toHaveBeenCalled` and `toHaveBeenCalledWith` functions on it.

 {% highlight coffeescript %}
 ...